 PSSM2 is an umbrella term used for a group of muscle diseases, 2 of these muscle diseases include something known as MFM (Myofibrillar myopathy) & RER (Recurrent Exertional Rhabdomyolysis).

-What Types Of PSSM2 Are There?
+What Types Of PSSM2 (MFM) Are There?

 P2– A likely variant of MFM affecting the Myotilin protein in muscles